Olympics fans find ways to circumvent NBC's online control

 Other complaints included NBC streaming that didn't work and the network bombarded viewers had too much advertising.

-For its regular network coverage, NBC, which is owned by cable giant Comcast Corp, has tape-delayed some of the most popular sports for the U.S. prime-time audience, meaning they air nearly five to six hours after they have happened.
+For its regular network coverage, NBC, which is owned by cable giant Comcast Corp (CMCSA.O), has tape-delayed some of the most popular sports for the U.S. prime-time audience, meaning they air nearly five to six hours after they have happened.

 This helps NBC maximize its return-on-investment by saving the top events for the largest audience and thereby the biggest advertising pay-off.
 But it has also led to event spoilers and criticism that the network was putting the interests of its business over those of its viewers.